-In addition, since we are in control of the file exchange, we can ensure that every file is checked for accuracy and that only the correct version of translated artworks is submitted to the client.
+In addition, since we are in control of the file exchange, we can ensure that all labelling materials are checked for accuracy and that only the correct translated versions are submitted to the client.

 This is particularly important for Middle Eastern and Asian languages, which tend to pose the most problems for our customers, and which our team of skilled linguists is well-equipped to proofread and edit.

 As a result, our customer sends fewer emails and trusts that their translated materials are accurate and ready for printing in time for deadlines.

 Our customer is now free to focus on other important tasks and can rely on us to deliver accurate materials on time.